MATHEMATICS OF PLANET EARTH (MPE) EXHIBITION

 Details and the open source data of the exhibition modules and upcoming events can be found at:

 The exhibition was launched on March 5-8 2013 at the Headquarters of UNESCO in Paris.
-Several museums already confirmed staging the exhibition in 2013 and 2014.
-Details on the planned events can be found at the exhibition website below.
-We are still looking for new contributions and modules, to further expand the exhibitions.
+Several museums already confirmed staging the exhibition in the next years.
+Details on the planned events can be found at the exhibition website.
+We are still looking for new contributions and modules, new translations and ideas, to further expand the exhibitions.
 For more details see this link.

-The module authors do constant updates (for example of the MPE winner modules) and we are working on adding additional material (background-information, manuals, etc.).
+The module authors do constant updates and we are working on adding additional material (background-information, manuals, etc.).

 EXHIBITIONS AND EVENTS